ANT-MOC/antmoc-data/README.md

 extractor.extract()
 ```

 A `FieldSpec` consists of three parts: field name, binary operator, and value.
 Perl regex is supported for the field name and the operator.
 For example, `".*Time"` could match all the fields with an ending `Time` string.

-The binary operator could be `<`, `=`, or `>`, and simple numerical comparisons are supported.
+The binary operator could be `==`, `<`, `<=`, `>`, or `>=`.
+Operator `==` is for string comparison and perl regex is supported in this case.
+Inequality symbols are for string or numerical comparisons.

+> Be careful if you want to use inequality symbols on string fields.
+Values from these fields are compared through string comparison.
+Predefined field types are located in `antmocdata.log.default_fields.json`.

 ### Fields